Passport to English Logo

 Grammar

-There are three auxiliary verbs that you can use to give advice.
-They are should, ought to, and had better.
+There are three auxiliary verbs that can be used to give advice: should, ought to, had better.

-Although all three have the meaning of should, "had better" is stronger because it implies a negative consequence if you don't follow the advice.
-Another difference is that usually ought to and had better are not used with questions.
+All three mean "should," but "had better" is stronger because it implies a negative consequence if you don't follow the advice.
+Another difference is that "ought to" and "had better" are generally not used in questions.

-There is a difference in the negative form as well.
-You can make a contraction only with the verb should, not the other two (see examples below).
-Also, note the position of the word not in the negative sentence below.
-The word not goes after should and had better but in the middle of ought to ("ought not to").
+There is also a difference in the negative form.
+A contraction can only be made with the verb should.
+Also note the position of not.
+It comes after should and had better, but in between ought and to (ought not to).

 You should not put hot water on a burn.
 You shouldn't put hot water on a burn.